guacboy/bro_code_js_project_demo/README.md

 <h1>
   Bro Code's Project Demos (JavaScript Edition)
 </h1>
-This repository serves as a practice tool for learning JavaScript/HTML/CSS following Bro Code's <a href="https://www.youtube.com/watch?v=lfmg-EJ8gm4">JavaScript Full Course</a>.
+This repository serves as a practice tool for learning JavaScript (with less focus on HTML/CSS) following Bro Code's <a href="https://www.youtube.com/watch?v=lfmg-EJ8gm4">JavaScript Full Course</a>.
 It is intended purely for educational purposes and has no plans for further development.
 Please note that this repository is not affiliated with Bro Code.
 <h2>
   Projects Included
 </h2>